ultimateai/Blog/_posts/2024-02-14-schema-evolution.markdown

           input: 'src/proto'
           against: 'https://github.com/${GITHUB_REPOSITORY}.git#branch=main,subdir=src/proto'
 ```
-With the aid of such flow, we are able to do compile time message validation.
-That is, we do not validate message at publish time (as offered by schema registry),
+With the aid of such a flow, we are able to do compile time message validation.
-but rather ensure that the code which serializes and deserializes the message is in line with the schema.
+That is, we do not validate messages at publish time (as offered by schema registry), but rather ensure that the code which serializes and deserializes the message is in line with the schema.

 ### The Ultimate Design